-Current tax legislation does not limit the types of expenses which can be paid to third parties on your behalf.
+Current tax legislation does not limit the types of expenses that can be paid to third parties on your behalf.
 However, reasonable limits need to be observed.
-Guidelines are set out in the 'How do ministry expense accounts work?' section in this booklet.
+Guidelines are set out in the 'How do Ministry Expense Accounts work?' section in this booklet.